wltrimbl/cmsc13600-course-materials/docs/HW-4-Users.md

     from django.contrib.auth import views as auth_views

     urlpatterns = [ ...
-       path('login/', auth_views.LoginView.as_view(), name='login'),
+       path('accounts/login/', auth_views.LoginView.as_view(), name='login'),
        ]

 It is important that this login page contain the {% csrf_token %} symbol; this provides a single-use token that protects the API against denial-of-service attacks.

 ## What files do you need to change ?
 This assignment has a lot of moving parts.
 Here is a quick guide to help you know what you need to change:
-1. `/uncommondata/urls.py` and `uncommondata/app/urls.py` You modify these file to create the two new views/endpoints `new` and `createUser`.
+1. `/uncommondata/urls.py` and `uncommondata/uncommondata/urls.py` You modify these file to create the two new views/endpoints `new` and `createUser`.
-2. `/app/views.py` You modify this file to create the functions associated with the two new views in Step 2
+2. `/uncommondata/views.py` You modify this file to create the functions associated with the two new views in Step 2
-3. `/uncommondata/templates/app/...` You need to create a new html template files for `/app/new/` and `index.html`.
+3. `/uncommondata/templates/uncommondata/...` You need to create a new html template files for `/uncommondata/new/` and `index.html`.
 These will contain the form and some django logic.
 ## Submission
 Upload to gradescope before Feb 13, 11:59pm.

 ## Grading
 1. index page meets requirements (bio, centered, current time)
 2. Form at /app/new/ has required elements, GET/POST behavior
-3. POST to /app/api/createUser returns success
+3. POST to /app/api/createUser/ returns success
-4. GET to /app/api/createUser returns error
+4. GET to /app/api/createUser/ returns 405 Method not allowed
 5. login attempt (POST) to /accounts/login returns success, bad login attempts return errors
 6. index page highlights current user
 7. GET  `http://localhost:8000/`  returns something nice, differentiates between logged in and not-logged in.
 8. GET  `http://localhost:8000/index.html` similarly
 9. GET  `http://localhost:8000/app/new/`   returns a form
-10. POST to `http://localhost:8000/createUser`  with valid user data returns a success message
+10. POST to `http://localhost:8000/app/api/createUser/`  with valid user data returns a success message
 11. Newly-created users can log in and get personalized `index.html` pages.

 ## Bug bounty